kernelci/kcidb/doc/submitter_guide.md

 -----------------------------

 KCIDB accepts data in JSON, described by a versioned schema.
-The `kcidb-schema` tool will output the latest schema version.
+The `kcidb-schema` tool will output the current schema version.
 However, all tools will accept data complying with older schema versions, as a rule.
 Any exceptions to that will be mentioned in KCIDB release notes.
 Pipe your data into `kcidb-validate` tool to check if it will be accepted.